Sarra-Chouk/Parallel-and-Distributed-Computing/README.md

 - The explorer begins at the start position and places it into a priority queue `(open_set)`, prioritizing positions based on an estimated total cost.

-- At each step, it selects the position with the lowest `f-score` — a sum of the distance already traveled`(g_score)` and the estimated remaining distance to the goal (heuristic using Manhattan distance).
+- At each step, it chooses the position with the lowest `f-score`, which combines two values: the actual distance traveled from the start `(g_score)` and the estimated distance left to the goal (Manhattan distance).

 - It then checks if the current position is the goal.
 If so, the search ends.